 The Heron Foundation seeks investment opportunities in enterprises with a track record of positive social and financial returns.
 Portfolio companies and organizations increase and maintain reliable employment, advance systematic innovations to help communities be resilient to the changing nature of work, and contribute to society in a way that leaves everyone better off.
 Heron Foundation’s capital is most commonly used to support an enterprise’s growth, or to support a change of business model that improves, preserves, or sustains an enterprise in order to increase employment and livelihood for people in the community.
 The foundation invests in direct debt and equity, and also invests in bonds and fixed income securities, private equity, and public equity through active managers.
 As of February 2013, Heron Foundation has committed approximately 40 percent of its USD 260 million endowment – or USD 90 million – to program-related investments and mission-related investments to date.

 Founded in 1970, FMO is the Dutch development bank.
-FMO supports sustainable private sector growth in developing markets by investing in ambitious companies.
+FMO supports sustainable private sector growth in developing markets by investing in ambitious entrepreneurs.
 It believes a strong private sector leads to economic and social development, empowering people to employ their skills and improve their quality of life.
-FMO specializes in sectors where its contribution can have the highest long-term impact: financial institutions, energy, housing, and agribusiness, food, and water.
-When financing companies and projects in other sectors such as telecoms and infrastructure, FMO works with a worldwide network of partners with thorough expertise in that area.
-With an investment portfolio of EUR 5.9 billion, FMO is one of the largest European bilateral private sector development banks.
+FMO specializes in sectors where its contribution can have the highest long-term impact: financial institutions, energy, and agribusiness, food, and water.
+When financing companies and projects in other sectors such as telecoms, manufacturing, and infrastructure, FMO works with a worldwide network of partners with thorough expertise in that area.
+With an investment portfolio of EUR 6.3 billion, FMO is one of the largest European bilateral private sector development banks.

-FMO's solid profile, rated triple-A by Standard & Poor's, and high quality portfolio allows it to invest in higher risk markets, either with its own capital or on behalf of the Dutch government.
+FMO's high quality profile, rated triple-A by Standard & Poor’s, allows it to invest in higher risk markets, either with its own capital or on behalf of the Dutch government.
 FMO principally provides long-term finance, although it also offers shorter-term project financing.
 It works with clients to understand their specific needs, tailoring the financial package to fit.
-FMO's participation often acts as a catalyst--attracting interest from other suitable investors who would otherwise avoid what are still considered higher-risk projects.
+FMO’s participation often acts as a catalyst – attracting interest from other suitable investors who would otherwise avoid what are still considered higher-risk projects.
 FMO also deploys capital through government funds: the Emerging Markets Fund (FOM), which uses medium- and long-term facilities to encourage Dutch companies to invest in emerging markets; the Access to Energy Fund (AEF), which creates sustainable access to energy services; Massif, a fund which increases financial resources to intermediaries such as funds and local banks to develop financial services for MSMEs; and the Infrastructure Development Fund (IDF).

 The Ford Foundation is an independent, nonprofit grant-making organization.
 For more than half a century it has worked with courageous people on the frontlines of social change worldwide, guided by its mission to strengthen democratic values, reduce poverty and injustice, promote international cooperation, and advance human achievement.
 With headquarters in New York, the Foundation has offices in Latin America, Africa, the Middle East, and Asia.